MSc Policy Research

 Visit our programme catalogue for full details of the structure of our MSc in Policy Research.

-An upper second-class honours degree (or international equivalent) in a relevant social sciences discipline, such as sociology, social work, social policy, social welfare, public administration, social administration, psychology, economics, political science, business administration and management, history, philosophy and law.
-Other qualifications (including those awarded by professional bodies) and relevant professional experience will also be considered.
+An upper second-class honours degree or international equivalent in a relevant social sciences discipline, such as sociology, social work, social policy, social administration, psychology, economics, political science, business administration and management, public administration and management, gender studies, development studies, health, history, philosophy and law.
+Other academic backgrounds and relevant professional or voluntary experience (minimum 18 months) will also be considered.

 See international equivalent qualifications on the International Office website.